-Inferno Max/Size is the workout program for hardgainers who are looking to build muscle.
-That’s the Athlean-X program that best lines up with our area of expertise.
-So let’s evaluate it based purely on how effective it is at helping hardgainers bulk up.
+Max Size is Jeff Cavaliere’s workout program for hardgainers looking to build muscle.
+That’s the program that best lines up with our area of expertise.
+So let’s evaluate it based purely on how effective it is at helping skinny guys bulk up.

 Before we decided to build our careers around helping hardgainers build muscle, Marco was a strength and conditioning coach for high-level athletes, including college, professional, and Olympic football and rugby players here in Canada.
 After getting his degree and certifications, he then interned under Eric Cressey, the strength coach overseeing the strength and conditioning of the Yankees.
 We’ve got those same roots in athletics training as Jeff Cavaliere, and so a lot of our readers have been asking us what we think of his muscle-building program for hardgainers.

 That also introduces somewhat of a problem.
 We’re naturally skinny guys ourselves, and I’ve personally gained 60 pounds at 11% body fat.
 Marco has gained almost 70 pounds.
 We then went on to create our Bony to Beastly and Bombshell blogs, and we’ve been working full-time helping skinny people bulk up for nearly ten years now.
 Helping hardgainers build muscle is our specialty, making us well-suited to reviewing this muscle-building program, but it also gives us a bias.